Emacee/dbus-Home-Wizzard-Energy-P1/README.md

 So what is the script doing:
 - Running as a service
 - connecting to DBus of the Venus OS `com.victronenergy.grid.http_40` or `com.victronenergy.pvinverter.http_40`
-- After successful DBus connection Home Wizzard P1 is accessed via REST-API - simply the /status is called and a JSON is returned with all details
+- After successful DBus connection Home Wizard P1 is accessed via REST-API - simply the /status is called and a JSON is returned with all details
-  A sample JSON file from Home Wizzard Energy P1 can be found [here](docs/home-wizzard-energy-p1.json)
+  A sample JSON file from Home Wizard Energy P1 can be found [here](docs/home-wizzard-energy-p1.json)
 - Serial is taken from the response as device serial
 - Paths are added to the DBus with default value 0 - including some settings like name, etc
 - After that a "loop" is started which pulls Home Wizzard P1 data every 750ms from the REST-API and updates the values in the DBus